Coool/EP2C602-4LD16-E5-2667v2-Hackintosh-BrushXue/README.md

 | Serial Port 1 | Disabled |
 | Serial Port 2 | Disabled |

 * These options must be disabled.
-There're more options which you can play around. teamawesome provided a page-by-page guide to setup BIOS.
+There're more options which you can play around. teamawesome provided a page-by-page PDF to setup BIOS.
 ## Post Installation
 I assume that you are not beginnners and know how to install Hackintosh.
-So I omitted all trivial steps.
+So I'm skipping all trivial steps.

 This ASRock motherboard doesn't have `bcfg` command in UEFI shell.
 So you need first boot from USB and use the UEFI shell in Clover to add the boot menu.
 Assume that your EFI partition is `fs0`, run the following commands:
 ```